-- 1. CRUD: Create, Read, Update, and Delete are 4 functions of persistent storage - 5.
-FHIR SERVER: A server with software that implements the FHIR APIs and uses FHIR resources to exchange data. - 2.
-HTTP PUT: Puts a file or resource at a specific Uniform Resource Identifier (URI), and exactly at that URI.
+1. CRUD: Create, Read, Update, and Delete are 4 functions of persistent storage server with software that implements the FHIR APIs and uses FHIR resources to exchange data.
+2. HTTP PUT: Puts a file or resource at a specific Uniform Resource Identifier (URI), and exactly at that URI.
 If there's already a file or resource at that URI, PUT replaces that file or resource.
-If there is no file or resource there, PUT creates one. - Web services that conform to the REST architectural style, called RESTful Web services, provide interoperability between computer systems on the internet.
+If there is no file or resource there, PUT creates one.
+3. RESTFUL - WS: Web services that conform to the REST architectural style, called RESTful Web services, provide interoperability between computer systems on the internet.
+4. API: Application Programming Interface is a computing interface which defines interactions between multiple software intermediaries.
+It defines the kinds of calls or requests that can be made, how to make them, the data formats that should be used, the conventions to follow, etc.